Skip to content

 [inputs.container] Parameter Description

-• container_include_metric: Metrics of containers to collect.
+• container_include_metric: Metrics of containers that need to be collected.

-• container_include_log: Logs of containers to collect.
+• container_include_log: Logs of containers that need to be collected.

 • exclude_pause_container: true excludes pause containers.